acsoliveira97/devops/README.md

 ## Next Steps
-The deployment is complete!
-Move to the `operate` branch.
+Move to the `deploy` branch to run the released Docker image in a container.
 ```
-git checkout operate
+git checkout deploy
 ```